dbcook/openrocket-database/README.md

 and has done a fantastic job of getting nearly all the SEMROC parts back into production and indexing them on the erocket.biz website.

-The body tubes listing on the old SEMROC website was a unique resource, and I have digested it into a table of dimensions text file in this repository.
+The body tube and nose cone listings on the old SEMROC website are a unique resource, and I have digested it into a table of dimensions text file and spreadsheet in this repository.

 Semroc is known for its vast array of Estes and Centuri compatible nose cones, but they also make some nose cones for their own kits.
 This leads to some complications.
 There